vennbury/lessons/python/basics/prerequisites/command-line-exercise.md

 Hello World
 ```

 To create a new file, use the `touch <file_name>` command, and if you want to create a directory, use the `mkdir <directory_name>` command.
-You can also specify multiple files in your command like illustrated below.
+You can also specify multiple files in your command as illustrated below.

 ```.
 mkdir Taxes